 Communication is especially important in an online course.
 The course site announcement forums/discussions and email will be used to communicate with students.
 You are responsible for reading all course-related emails sent to your University email account and contacting us in a timely manner with any questions you may have.
 We strongly recommend that you check your U of M email daily.
-Our goal is to respond to emails or to questions posted on the online fora within 24 hours.
+[My/our] goal is to respond to emails within [24 hours] [days of week].